 If centrifuging samples, the centrifuge should be validated so that process results in less than 10,000 platelets/microliter.
 Centrifuged samples should be frozen immediately and can be stored at -20° C for 2 weeks.
-Samples should be transferred to \leq -70° C for longer storage, including shipment.
+Samples should be transferred to $\leq$ -70° C for longer storage, including shipment.

-Extended Half-life Factor IX Products: One-stage Clotting Factor Assay
+Extended Half-life Factor IX Products: Chromogenic Substrate Assay

-The WG notes that there are a number of different assays and instruments that are appropriate to perform the one-stage clotting factor assay.
+The WG notes that there are a number of different assays and instruments that are appropriate to perform the chromogenic substrate assay.
 Once an assay is chosen for a particular study, the WG recommends that no changes in the protocol be made over the course of the study.
 Because results can vary with the instrumentation and reagents, the WG recommends that the investigator record the make and manufacturer of equipment, the repeatability and coefficients of variation for the assay, and the reagents used.